 The Social Development Centre of Waterloo Region collaborated with the University of Waterloo to produce Life Stories of Displacement, a series of podcasts where local residents who live on low incomes and have experienced marginalization in its many forms spoke about their stories.

 These interviews highlighted many things; the challenges such as the limitations with systems and resources, the stigma of being a homeless person in our community.
 But they also featured uplifting stories of grassroots community circles of support.
 When Aleksandra told me about the initiative, I decided to take a weekend and immerse myself in all of the material available.
 I listened to the podcasts available online (there were six at the time).
 I read the transcripts from all the interviews.
 I reviewed the thematic analysis done by the researchers.

 I got angry at how the system is failing.
 I got angry at how people could be treated like dirt.
 I got angry about unfair stereotypes and unjust circumstances.

 I gravitated toward one particular story: Wayne’s story.
 The way Wayne spoke about his frustration with society’s labels and how life sometimes “just takes wheels off your wagon” inspired me to start jotting down lyrics.
 Wayne suffered from mental health and personal issues that basically stripped him of his entire livelihood.

-Listen to Wayne’s Interview: We seem to be a society of labels
+Listen to Wayne’s Full Interview: We seem to be a society of labels

 Wayne’s Poetry: Don’t Laugh At Me